This Privacy Statement was last updated on 30 September 2020.

 The accuracy of your information is important to us and we are working on ways to make it easier for you to review and correct the information we hold about you.

-In the meantime, if you change your name or address/email address, or you discover that any of the other information we hold is inaccurate or out of date, please let us know by contacting us in any of the details described at the end of this Privacy Statement.
+In the meantime, if you change your name or address/email address, or you discover any of the other information we hold is inaccurate or out of date, please let us know by contacting us [See Contact Us section below).

 Erase your personal information or restrict its processing